Cost of Childbirth

 Magnolia accepts self-pay, private insurance and select Medicaid HMOs.
 The cost of midwifery care and the facility charge for the birth center are covered by many health insurance plans including Medicaid.

-Many insurance plans pay significant out-of-network benefits for birth center facility fees.
+You may be wondering, ‘does insurance cover midwife services?’
+Or, ‘does medicare cover midwives?’
+Many insurance plans pay significant out-of-network benefits for birth center facility fees for midwives in Florida.
 We can bill private insurance on your behalf or provide you with a bill to send to your insurance company for reimbursement.
 Our billing specialist can check your specific insurance coverage and talk with you about the details.